moderndatacompany/dataos.info/docs/resources/workflow/yaml_configuration_attributes.md

 ---

 ### **`concurrencyPolicy`**
-<b>Description:</b> the concurrencyPolicy field determines how concurrent executions of a Workflow, created by a scheduled Workflow, are handled<br>
+<b>Description:</b> the <code>concurrencyPolicy</code> attribute determines how concurrent executions of a Workflow, created by a scheduled Workflow, are handled<br>

 | **Data Type** | **Requirement** | **Default Value** | **Possible Value** |
 | ----------- | ------------- | --------------- | --------------- |
 |    string     |    optional     |       Allow       | Allow/Forbid/Replace |

 <b>Additional Details:</b> <br>
-- <i> concurrencyPolicy: Forbid -</i> When the concurrencyPolicy is set to "Forbid", the Schedule/Cron Workflow strictly prohibits concurrent runs.
-In this scenario, if it is time for a new workflow run and the previous workflow run is still in progress, the cron workflow will skip the new workflow run altogether.  <br>
+- <i> <code>concurrencyPolicy: Forbid</code> -</i> When the <code>concurrencyPolicy</code> is set to <code>Forbid</code>, the Schedule/Cron Workflow strictly prohibits concurrent runs.
+In this scenario, if it is time for a new Workflow run and the previous Workflow run is still in progress, the cron Workflow will skip the new Workflow run altogether.  <br>
-- <i> concurrencyPolicy: Allow -</i> On the other hand, setting the concurrencyPolicy to "Allow" enables the Schedule/Cron Workflow to accommodate concurrent executions.
-If it is time for a new workflow run and the previous workflow run has not completed yet, the cron workflow will proceed with the new workflow run concurrently.  <br>
+- <i> <code>concurrencyPolicy: Allow</code> -</i> On the other hand, setting the <code>concurrencyPolicy</code> to <code>Allow</code> enables the Schedule/Cron Workflow to accommodate concurrent executions.
+If it is time for a new Workflow run and the previous Workflow run has not completed yet, the cron Workflow will proceed with the new Workflow run concurrently.  <br>
-- <i> concurrencyPolicy: Replace -</i> When the concurrencyPolicy is set to "Replace", the Schedule/Cron Workflow handles concurrent executions by replacing the currently running workflow run with a new workflow run if it is time for the next job workflow and the previous one is still in progress.  <br>
+- <i> <code>concurrencyPolicy: Replace</code> -</i> When the <code>concurrencyPolicy</code> is set to <code>Replace</code>, the Schedule/Cron Workflow handles concurrent executions by replacing the currently running Workflow run with a new Workflow run if it is time for the next job Workflow and the previous one is still in progress.  <br>

 <b>Example Usage:</b>